On this page you will find answers to frequently asked questions on the following topics:

 Products with the Key Flag Symbol have had the 50% domestic content requirement since it became possible to apply for it in 1975.

-If the new product is significantly different from the product that has already received the mark, you must fill in a new application on our Extranet.
+If the new product is significantly different from the product that has already received the mark, you must fill in a new application via our Extranet membership service.

 You can apply for the Key Flag Symbol for all products manufactured in Finland, including food products.
 Because the Key Flag symbol is a sign of Finnish work and not raw materials, the requirement is not that all of the raw materials must be Finnish.
 The application must explain the content of the manufacturing stages, i.e. specify which stage of manufacturing does what.
 The committee should get a clear picture of the process and how the added value of the product is increasing.